 Teachers employed on a day-to-day or other short notice basis must be paid in accordance with the provisions of the STPCD on a daily basis, calculated on the assumption that a full working year consists of 195 days (periods of employment for less than a day being calculated pro rata).
-However for the academic year 2022/23 the year consists of 193 days due to the extra bank holiday for HM Queen's state funeral and the Coronation of King Charles.

-Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195 (193 days in 2022/23), then divided again by 5 to arrive at the hourly rate.
+Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195, then divided again by 5 to arrive at the hourly rate.